TomLiDev/mildew-detector/README.md

 - Lucidchart - For wireframes and models.

 - Google Developer Tools - For troubleshooting/bug resolution and testing responsiveness

-- W3C Validators - For checking validity of HTML and CSS.

 - Am I Responsive? - To create images of website on range of device screens.